 - A. The salaried faculty (SF) of the Department are those who are paid through the Department on the faculty pay plan.
-These include the ranks of lecturer, senior lecturer, master lecturer, assistant professor, associate professor, professor, distinguished professor, eminent scholar, assistant or associate scientist, assistant in, associate in and senior associate in. - B. The tenured and tenure-track faculty (TTF) are those who are salaried through the Department, or those salaried by other units whose tenure resides in the Department, and who hold the rank of assistant professor or above. - C. Non-tenure track faculty (NT) are those who are salaried through the Department but are on a line that is not tenure-accruing (lecturer, senior lecturer, master lecturer, assistant or associate scientist, assistant in, associate in and senior associate in). - D. Joint faculty (JF) are those who have been granted "joint" status by the faculty (see Policy 1).
-These are faculty salaried in other units at UF, such as the Florida Museum of Natural History (FLMNH) or the Whitney Marine Laboratory (WML), who regularly teach courses and/or who are directing graduate students (i.e. chair supervisory committees) in the Department.
-Also included in this category are faculty tenured within the Department but not salaried through the Department. - E. Affiliate faculty (AF) are those who have been granted "affiliate" status by the faculty (see Policy 1).
+These include the ranks of lecturer, senior lecturer, master lecturer, assistant professor, associate professor, professor, distinguished professor, eminent scholar, assistant scientist, associate scientist, or scientist. - B. The tenured and tenure-track faculty (TTF) are those who are salaried through the Department (SF), or those salaried by other units whose tenure resides in the Department (e.g., Whitney Marine Laboratory (WML) faculty), and who hold the rank of assistant professor or above. - C. Non-tenure track faculty (NT) are those who are salaried through the Department but are on a line that is not tenure-accruing (lecturer, senior lecturer, master lecturer, assistant or associate scientist, scientist). - D. Joint faculty (JF) are those who have been granted "joint" status by the faculty (see Policy 1).
+These faculty are salaried in other units at UF, such as the Florida Museum of Natural History

+- (FLMNH) or College of Medicine, and teach courses and/or have graduate faculty status in the Department.
+Teaching requirements and evaluation of teaching, if applicable, will be negotiated between the Chair and the director/Chair of the joint unit. - E. Affiliate faculty (AF) are those who have been granted "affiliate" status by the faculty (see Policy 1).
 Affiliate faculty are those from another department at UF who participate in departmental teaching or research activities on at least an occasional basis.
-These individuals may serve as inside members of graduate student supervisory committees but may not chair graduate student supervisory committees except with special authorization from the Graduate Committee.

-- F. Courtesy faculty (CF) are those who have been granted "courtesy" status by the faculty (see Policy 1).
-Courtesy faculty are those not currently employed by UF but who have research or educational ties with one or more faculty. - G. Emeritus faculty (EF) are those who have been granted "emeritus" status by the faculty (see Policy 1). - H. Post-doctoral associates are salaried through the Department from grant or state funds and/or are sponsored by a member of the Department faculty. - I. Staff are those salaried in the Department under the TEAMS or USPS pay plans.
-Long-term OPS employees may also be considered staff when sponsored by a faculty member. - J. Graduate students are those who have matriculated at UF and are pursuing graduate degrees sponsored by the Department.
+These individuals may serve as inside members of graduate student supervisory committees but may not chair graduate student supervisory committees except with special authorization from the Graduate Committee. - F. Courtesy faculty (CF) are those who have been granted "courtesy" status by the faculty (see Policy 1).
+Courtesy faculty are those not currently employed by UF but who have research or educational ties with one or more faculty. - G. Emeritus faculty (EF) are those who have been granted "emeritus" status by the faculty (see Policy 1). - H. Post-doctoral associates are salaried through the Department from grant or state funds and/or are sponsored by a member of the Department faculty. - I. Staff are those salaried in the Department under the TEAMS or USPS pay plans. - J. Graduate students are those who have matriculated at UF and are pursuing graduate degrees sponsored by the Department.